 Link is a graduate of the St. Louis-based Duo Dogs program, a nonprofit organization that trains service dogs.
-Last fall, Joplin and fellow MU Health Care Child Life specialists Merideth Lehman and Katie Ellis spent a week in St. Louis receiving their own training on how to handle a facility dog.
+Last fall, Joplin and fellow MU Health Care Child Life specialists spent a week in St. Louis receiving their own training on how to handle a facility dog.

 Each weekday morning, Joplin brings Link to work.
 After the staff determines which patients want to see him and would benefit from a visit, Link makes his rounds.
 He mostly helps children, but he occasionally visits adult patients, too.
 His handlers use a blanket as a barrier if he gets onto a bed, and everyone must use hand sanitizer before petting him.

-One of Link’s biggest fans is 9-year-old Kale West of Boonville, Missouri.
-It was a rough summer for Kale, who spent four weeks being treated for leukemia at Children’s Hospital.
+One of Link’s biggest fans is Kale West of Boonville, Missouri.
+It was a rough summer of 2019 for Kale, who spent four weeks being treated for leukemia at Children’s Hospital.
 He felt sick a lot and found out he wouldn’t be able to play youth football this year.

 “When they offer, ‘Hey, do you want to see Link today?’ it changes his mood,” Gerry West said of his son.
 “He gets tired of watching TV or playing video games and is in kind of a depression, but when he knows Link is coming, it’s something to look forward to.”